 Special Category Data requires greater protection due to its sensitive nature and a further condition must be satisfied in order to process it.
 We can only process your Special Category Data where we have one of the lawful reasons set out above and you have given your explicit consent.

-REUK may use your personal data in the ways and for the purposes and lawful reasons and retain it for the period set out in the table below:
+REUK may use your personal data collected via our website in the ways and for the purposes and lawful reasons as set out in the table below:

 (c) Sensitive Personal Data